Mon - Fri: 9am - 5pm

 Bank Holidays: 10.00am - 4.00pm

-The Church is closed to visitors during Weddings, Funerals and Conferences.
+The Church is closed to visitors during Weddings, Funerals and other Church events.
 Please check with the Church Office if you are unsure.

 Telephone: 01534 720934